JasmineZhen218/ADproject/README.md

 The goal of this section is to reconstruct feature map from the `description.csv` files and conduct multiresolution analysis

 * STEP1: Reconstruct feature map by "filling" each biomarker with its corresponding features.
 There would be one feature map for each feature, such as `size_map`, `orientation_map`.
-* STEP:  Calculate local average and local standard deviation on these maps using Gaussian smoothing with various `sigma`
+* STEP2:  Calculate local average and local standard deviation on these maps using Gaussian smoothing with various `sigma`

 Details of codes, results and demo：